TanKode/a3_notifications/README.md

 # A3 Notification System

-A notification system for ArmA 3.
+A user notification system for ArmA 3 to replace `hint` and offer a bit more styling.

 ## Installation